cs231n/cs231n.github.io/classification.md

 - **Occlusion**.
 The objects of interest can be occluded.
 Sometimes only a small portion of an object (as little as few pixels) could be visible.
 - **Illumination conditions**.
 The effects of illumination are drastic on the pixel level.
 - **Background clutter**.
 The objects of interest may *blend* into their environment, making them hard to identify
 - **Intra-class variation**.
 The classes of interest can often be relatively broad, such as *chair*.
-There are many different types of these objects and their
+There are many different types of these objects, each with their own appearance.

-A successful image classification model must be invariant to the cross product of all these variations, while simultaneously retaining sensitivity to the inter-class variations.
+A good image classification model must be invariant to the cross product of all these variations, while simultaneously retaining sensitivity to the inter-class variations.

 <div class="fig figcenter fighighlight">
   <img src="/assets/challenges.jpeg">